 The Association made an expendable pledged to the University of Western Ontario (Western) in the amount of \$162,000 to be paid in three instalments in fiscal 2022 through 2024 of \$54,000.
 The Association may terminate funding for the scholarships, provided they inform Western prior to June 1 for the upcoming academic year.
 The donation will be administered as a scholarship provided by Western based on the award criteria stipulated within the agreement.
-As of the year-ended October 31, 2023, \$54,000 of the commitment remains to be paid.
+As of the year-ended October 31, 2023, the full amount committed was paid.